Puppy Training - Handy Products for Training Your Pup

 Collar & Harness

-A collar and harness are the final ‘essential items’ on our dog training equipment list.
+A Dog Collar and Harnesses are the final ‘essential items’ on our dog training equipment list.
 A collar

 is crucial for clipping your dog’s ID tag onto (in case he ever wanders off alone).
 A collar is